From this article you will find out how to set up the IP Matrix configuration on the VIDEOJET decoder 7000 (VJD-7513) using Configuration Manager.

 3 Displays – Number of physical monitors connected to the decoder

-4 Display 1 and 2 starts monitor – Logical number assignment of the first digital monitor
+4 Display 1 and 2 start monitor – Logical number assignment of the first digital monitor

 5 Max monitor count – Maximum number of videos that can be displayed on the digital monitor